To identify the locations of Sustainable Timber Tasmania activities associated with:

 In relation to Three Year Plan information, use the interactive map to zoom in on the area of interest and then if there are any coupes of interest, click on the coupe shape to identify various attributes including planned harvest year and method.
-Forest Practice Plans that have been certified can be accessed from the FPP pop-up window.
+Forest Practice Plans that have been certified and are currently available can be accessed from the FPP pop-up window.

 Interactive Map Layer Definitions

 The area of land managed by Forestry Tasmania that is certified under the Australian Forestry Standard.

 The component of the Forest Management Unit (FMU) on Permanent Timber Production Zone and small areas of private property for which Forestry Tasmania has a forest right for which Forestry Tasmania is seeking FSC® (Controlled Wood) Certification.

 The component of the Forest Management Unit (FMU) on Permanent Timber Production Zone for which Forestry Tasmania is seeking FSC® (Forest Management) certification.